Hello, fellow flute Lovers!

 In the last thirteen years of performing everywhere from Carnegie Hall to the back of a boat in the middle of a lake in Minnesota, I’ve learned a LOT about practicing, playing, and loving the flute, and I am excited to help you achieve your flutistic goals and dreams!

-I've taught total beginners to advanced high schoolers, both on Zoom and in-person, and can help you wherever you are in your flute journey.
+I've taught total beginners, advanced high schoolers, adult amateurs, and people at all stages in their flute journey both on Zoom and in-person, and can help you wherever you are coming from.

 My Teaching Style